akecs512/Travelogue-application/README.md

     - ### Adding a photologue would give the user the ability to add pictures of their travels to their travelogues and add another way for them to visually revist their travels.

     - ### The ability to share the travelogues would allow the user to send their travel memories to friends and family.

+    -### Give the user the ability to go back and add or change notes.

 - ## Credits